 4. Try Pottery Kebab at a Restaurant that Requires Advanced Booking

 Testi or pottery kebab is a casserole-type dish that’s prepared in a clay pot or jug.
 It’s an Anatolian specialty and a must-try in Cappadocia.
 For the best experience, go to a restaurant that requires advanced booking.
 Pottery kebab takes hours to prepare so a good restaurant will require you to make a reservation at least three hours in advance.
 You can ask your hotel for recommendations.
-If a restaurant offers pottery kebab on the spot, it’s likely because they pre-make a batch earlier in the day and just reheat when you order.
+If a restaurant offers pottery kebab on the spot, then it’s highly likely that they pre-make batches earlier in the day and just reheat them when you order.
 That’s what happened to us so I’m not recommending that restaurant.

 5. Check for Discount Passes